Frequently Asked Questions

 A: The MHC Equestrian Center is located on campus and there are approximately 20 stalls for students.
 Contact director Paula Pierce (firstname.lastname@example.org) for a boarder application.
 Some riders on the team have their horses at MHC, but having your horse here is not required and your horse does not have to be used in the dressage program.
 Boarders may ride in dressage lessons with our coach or with another MHC instructor.
 The Equestrian Center has two indoor arenas, a standard outdoor dressage arena, an outdoor jumping arena, trails, and a cross-country course.
 For more information and pictures of our facilities, please visit the Equestrian Center webpage.

 Q: When I come visit MHC can I stay overnight or talk with a dressage team member?

 A: Prospective students are encouraged to attend the equestrian center open house or attend the Focus on Riding program in November organized through Admissions.

 Q: Are there riding scholarships?

 A: MHC does not offer athletic scholarships for tuition.
 When funds are available, dressage lesson scholarships are available to help defray some of the cost of lessons.
-Riders can apply for scholarships at the begining of each semester.
+Riders can apply for scholarships at the beginning of each semester.

 Q: Does the Equestrian Center hold clinics or shows?

 A: Yes, both dressage and jumping clinics are held at MHC with previous clinicians such as Lilo Fore, Gunnar Ostergaard, Lendon Gray, and Sarah Gieke.
 If possible, the team helps make the costs reasonable so that team members can participate or audit.
-Each spring MHC holds a very popular open dressage show and seperate combined training show.
+Each spring MHC holds a very popular open dressage show and separate combined training show.
 There are also several open equitation shows held at the Equestrian Center throughout the year.
 For more information, visit the Equestrian Center webpage.